Please keep your hands and arms inside this rant at all times, folks.

 It’s El Rio del Tiempo all over again.

 In 2007, El Rio del Tiempo was closed and the ride reopened as the Gran Fiesta Tour Starring the Three Caballeros.
 This new version of the attraction tells the story of Panchito and Jose trying to find Donald Duck in Mexico.
 While parts of the ride look similar, they replaced a look at the culture of a country in a pavilion based on that country and turned it into an animated slapstick in a Mexican setting.
-It really has nothing to do with Mexico or the culture of its people, the country is just the backdrop for silly cartoon antics.
-Unless you count Donald Duck wearing a sombrero.
+It really has very little to do with Mexico or the culture of its people, the country is just the backdrop for silly cartoon antics.
+Unless, of course, you count Donald Duck wearing a sombrero.

 The Maelstrom situation is, to me, very similar.
 The ride doesn’t necessarily take a realistic look at the history of Norway, instead focusing on a land of trolls (with a mention of Odin in there somewhere) and takes riders through Norwegian myths and legends.
 Upon disembarking the boat guests have the option of leaving or watching a short film about Norway.